casus/minterpy/docs/fundamentals/introduction.rst

 However, even if :math:`P_A` is unisolvent, the matrix :math:`V(P_A)` rapidly becomes numerically ill-conditioned for higher dimensions or degrees when using the canonical basis :math:`q_{\alpha}(x) =x^\alpha`, :math:`\alpha \in A`.
-While previous approaches addressed this problem by *tensorial interpolation*\ :footcite:`sauertens, Dyn2014,chebfun`, ``minterpy`` is based on the **multivariate DDS** that even for non-tensorial interpolation nodes such as the by default choosen **Leja ordered Chebyshev-Lobatto nodes** realises efficient and accurate polynomial interpolation.
+While previous approaches addressed this problem by *tensorial interpolation*\ :footcite:`sauertens, Dyn2014,chebfun`, ``minterpy`` is based on the :doc:`/fundamentals/multivariate-dds` that even for non-tensorial interpolation nodes such as the by default choosen
+**Leja ordered Chebyshev-Lobatto nodes** realises efficient and accurate polynomial interpolation.